My dryer isn't getting hot. I replaced the heating element but it still isn't getting hot what else could it be?

-Answer Hello Lori.
+Answer Hello Jennifer.
 You will need to test the thermostats and the flame sensor and make sure they are good.
 They should read closed for continuity.
-Also, check the igniter and make sure it is getting hot enough to light the gas.
+Also, check the igniter to see if it is good.
+If it is not glowing, test for power.
 Here is a link on how to use a multi-meter for the testing procedures. http://forum.appliancepartspros.com/oven-repair-including-ranges-cooktops/4810-how-check-continuity-ohmmeter.html

-Answer Hello Joan.
+Answer Hello Rebecca.
+Yes, the timer Is affected by the heating.
 Check and make sure you have 240 volts coming to the dryer.
 Check and make sure the unit is not set to Air Fluff.
 Also check the heater and thermostats and see if they are good.
 You can test these with a multi-meter TJMA-DM1.
 They should read closed for continuity.
 Here is a link on how to use a multi-meter. http://forum.appliancepartspros.com/oven-repair-including-ranges-cooktops/4810-how-check-continuity-ohmmeter.html